adw1n/TSP/README.md

 Double MST - creates minimum spanning tree and prints out its double weight, which is guaranteed to be max (in worst case) 100% longer path than optimal solution.
 Complexity O(V^2), MST could be done in O(E * logV) but there is no point in doing that here, since we are considering only complete graphs.
 It works ofc only for undirected graphs.

+12cities_symetric.txt
+optimal found by both dp and all permutations: 1733 MST 2488
+Nearest neighbour 2110
+repetitive nearest neighbour 1733 (optimal) but other vertices order than dp or all permutations algorithm